Santho07/elearning-system/README.md

 **Clone the Project**

-Clone the project using any of the two method.
+Clone the project using any of the available command.

 ```bash
 git clone https://github.com/wtag/juniors-practice-with-github.git